mzemplenyi/mzemplenyi.github.io/teaching.md

 <strong style="font-size: 125%;"> Methods and Computing in R </strong>
 **Harvard T.H.
 Chan School of Public Health (Boston, MA)**
 _Instructor, Summer 2018_
-+ Course description: A prepatory course for the incoming biostatistics PhD students that covers basic R programming skills and more advanced statistical topics.
++ **Description:** A prepatory course for the incoming biostatistics doctoral students that covers computing in R and basic statistical topics
-+ Materials: <a href="https://isabelfulcher.github.io/methodsprep/"> Slides, exercises, and solutions</a>
++ **Materials:** <a href="https://isabelfulcher.github.io/methodsprep/"> Slides, exercises, and solutions</a>

 <strong style="font-size: 125%;"> Data Analysis and Stata Software Training Course </strong>
 **D-tree International (Zanzibar, Tanzania)**
 _Course developer and instructor, Summer 2017_
-+ Course description: I developed and taught an 8-week long statistical training course at the Zanzibar D-tree office.
-The trainees were D-tree International employees and their key partners at the Ministry of Health.
++ **Description:** An 8-week long statistical training course for D-tree International employees and their key partners at the Ministry of Health.
 The goal of the course was to equip trainees with tools to identify and answer pressing research questions that arose from the maternal and child health program in which they were all involved.
-+ Materials: Unfortunatly, most of the materials contain data collected from the study, but I would be happy to talk more about the course design with interested parties.
++ **Materials:** Contact for more information

 <img src="https://isabelfulcher.github.io/img/training.png" align="middle"
 alt="training" width="720" height="160" border="10" />